DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 When creating the DoS, DDoS and Exploit modules all will use the **Msf::Exploit::Remote::Tcp** Mixin.
 If the module is a DoS or DDoS module it will also include the **Msf::Auxillary::Dos** module.

 The [**Msf::Exploit::Remote::Tcp**](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit/Remote/Tcp) Mixin will provide us with necessary TCP/IP functions to interact with  remote servers, and **Datastore** objects to control those functions.

-*Note that it is possible to implement this using standard Ruby TCP/IP libraries and functions.* ***REmove Space between this and above later***
+* Note that it is possible to implement this using standard Ruby TCP/IP libraries and functions.

 The [**Msf::Auxillary::Dos**](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Auxiliary/Dos) provides DOS functionalities to the module, along with identifying the Auxiliary module as a DoS module.